Margot's journey

 We were delighted that our advocacy gave Margot (and more than 1500 other students like her across Pennsylvania) an extra year of school.
 We used this time to add a 2nd day in Kennett by July 2022, and a 3rd by January 2023.
 This allowed us to introduce new activities at Margot's pace.

-We used Margot's familiarity with supermarkets to add a volunteer community outing in Downingtown- shopping for a local food cupboard .
+We used Margot's familiarity with supermarkets to add a volunteer community outing in Downingtown - shopping for our local food cupboard .
 And so it was easy to generalize this to our local food cupboard, using our local supermarket!

 After seeing how much Margot thrived in the outdoors, we decided to try involving her in conservation.
 Here, Margot is helping to take the first steps towards converting a swale into a rain meadow.
 Check out the video on YouTube to see how hard she is working!